torvalds/linux/Documentation/filesystems/autofs-mount-control.rst

 the descriptor corresponds to is considered a mountpoint if it is itself a mountpoint or contains a mount, such as a multi-mount without a root mount.
-In this case we return 1 if the descriptor corresponds to a mount point and and also returns the super magic of the covering mount if there is one or 0 if it isn't a mountpoint.
+In this case we return 1 if the descriptor corresponds to a mount point and also returns the super magic of the covering mount if there is one or 0 if it isn't a mountpoint.

 If a path is supplied (and the ioctlfd field is set to -1) then the path is looked up and is checked to see if it is the root of a mount.
 If a type is also given we are looking for a particular autofs mount and if a match isn't found a fail is returned.
-If the the located path is the root of a mount 1 is returned along with the super magic of the mount or 0 otherwise.
+If the located path is the root of a mount 1 is returned along with the super magic of the mount or 0 otherwise.